-My son blew through 1.7 GB of cellular data in one day.
-It was just a day earlier that I renewed his prepaid mobile data plan, which was supposed to last a full month.
-With mobile data on, this brought to mind a good question: Do I want to turn mobile cellular data on or off?
+My kid just blew through 1.7 GB of cellular data in one day!
+Just a day earlier, I had renewed the prepaid mobile data plan, which was supposed to last a full month.
+But it didn’t.
+All this could have been avoided if we knew the answer to this question: When do I want to turn mobile cellular data on or off?

 Leave Mobile Cellular Data On or Turn It Off

 Let’s discover when it makes sense to leave mobile data on and when it’s better to switch off cellular data.

 What does it mean to have mobile data switched on?

 Having mobile data on means that a smartphone or tablet is set to use a cellular data network when the device is not within range of a stable Wi-Fi connection.
 The mobile device will continuously test Wi-Fi and switch when the signal is weak or dropped.

 We usually keep this setting on.
 My son was home and within range of our Wi-Fi coverage.
 Yet his phone used the cellular connection during his lengthy YouTube binging.
 Uggg. 😩

 Should you leave mobile data on all the time?

 Users that frequently move in and out of Wi-Fi coverage during the day should leave mobile data enabled.
 Subscribers to unlimited cellular data plans can keep mobile data on all the time.

 Another scenario: For privacy and security, you should not connect to public Wi-Fi.
 Only trust Wi-Fi at home, school, or work.
 Leaving your smartphone’s mobile data on while turning off Wi-Fi allows your device access to the internet while ensuring it doesn’t inadvertently jump onto an insecure or untrusted network.